sergiofgonzalez/python-workbench/part_4-web-apps/05_python-rest-apis/05-flask-smorest-kitchen-svc-payload-validation/README.md

 # Implementing a Kitchen service using flask-smorest
-> Step 0: starting point
+> Step 1: Adding validation

 ## Description

-This project implements starting point for the Kitchen examples of the corresponding chapter.
+This project adds request, URL query parameter, and response payload validation for for the Kitchen Service example [04: Kitchen Service using Flask-smorest](../04-flask-smorest-kitchen-svc/).
 The API implemented is described by the [Kitchen OpenAPI spec](./oas.yaml).

 ### Setting up shop